scgolang/oscsync/README.md

 | /sync/slave/add s:address i:port                           | Used by slaves to register themselves with the Master.
 | /sync/slave/remove s:address i:port                        | Used by slaves to deregister themselves with the Master.

-The master MUST broadcast a sync message under any of the following conditions:

-* Tempo changes.
-* A new bar begins.

 The master MAY also provide the following methods for monitoring/debugging:

 | Address                                                                | Description